top of page

 Jason allowed me to share this live stream last year and following these incredible little raptors was fascinating.

 The set-up for a live camera has been extremely challenging and the feed may break up slightly, occasionally, due to the huge distances covered.
-There is no IR on this camera, so this will be for daylight viewing.
+This year, we have IR on the camera, so we can watch this nest at night too.

 From the team.......